He's on the Beach

-"He's on the Beach" is a song by British singer-songwriter Kirsty MacColl, which was released in 1985 as a non-album single by Stiff Records.
+"He's on the Beach" is a song by British singer-songwriter Kirsty MacColl, released on 10 June 1985 as a non-album single by Stiff Records.
 It was written by MacColl and Gavin Povey, and produced by Steve Lillywhite.

 Background

 "He's on the Beach" was inspired by a friend of MacColl's named Terry, who emigrated to Australia and sent postcards to her.
 Speaking of the song, MacColl told Record Mirror in 1985, "A bit of sunshine would do the single a lot of good.
 It's a summer single and I'm sure people will rush out and buy it if the clouds cleared.
 The single has no hidden depths, it's just about a bloke out in Australia enjoying himself."

+Release

-Although MacColl's previous single "A New England" reached the UK top ten earlier in the year, "He's on the Beach" did not repeat the same commercial success.
-It failed to make an appearance in the top 100 of the UK Singles Chart, stalling outside at number 109.
+"He's on the Beach" was released in the UK on 10 June 1985.
+Although MacColl's previous single "A New England" reached the UK top ten earlier in the year, "He's on the Beach" did not repeat the same commercial success and failed to make the top 100 of the UK Singles Chart.
 The song received airplay on BBC Radio 1 and was added to many A or B lists across Independent Local Radio.
+The single failed to chart again when it was reissued in the UK on 23 June 1986.

-After its failure, MacColl primarily worked as a session backing singer and also recorded the UK number two hit "Fairytale of New York" with The Pogues in 1987.
+After the single's failure, MacColl primarily worked as a session backing singer and also recorded the UK number two hit "Fairytale of New York" with The Pogues in 1987.
 She returned as a solo artist with her album Kite in 1989.

 In 1995, MacColl performed an acoustic version of "He's on the Beach" as part of a four-track session for BBC Radio 1.
 It was later included on her compilation album What Do Pretty Girls Do?, released in 1998.